 - Proficiency with Microsoft Word, Excel and PowerPoint experience desirable.

 - Strong interest in pursuing relevant industry experience within the healthcare and medical devices industry a plus.

-Initial interviews are typically conducted on select university campuses during fall visits.
+First round interviews are typically conducted on select university campuses during fall visits.
 This allows our managers, technical experts and program alumni to get a better sense of your talents and goals while helping you understand more about the program.
 To be considered, submit your resume to your campus career center in the Fall.
-Resume submission deadlines are typically one to two weeks after campus fairs.
+Resume submission deadlines are typically one to two weeks after campus career fairs.
 Even if you’re not a student at one of the universities we visit, we encourage you to apply through our website.

 Finalists from our campus interviews are invited to our global headquarters in Irvine, California, to participate in a multi-interview process.
 Plus, candidates get to tour the facilities, meet current employees, and explore the beauty of Irvine and its surrounding communities.
 Offers are extended in November for either February or July start dates.

 - Late October: Invitations to attend Final Interviews